sekthor/portfolio/content/articles/qrquiz/index.md

 }
 ```

-They are assigned and id (cuid2) and the secret is encoded into a QR code bitmap.
+They are assigned and id ([cuid2](https://pkg.go.dev/github.com/nrednav/cuid2)) and the secret is encoded into a QR code bitmap.
-Using the afore mentioned go library we can generate this bitmap using the `low` recovery level (see section fault tolerance) and omitting the quiet zone.
+Using the aforementioned go library we can generate this bitmap using the `low` recovery level (see section fault tolerance) and omitting the quiet zone.

-### Quiet Zone and Position Markers
+### Choosing eligible Pixels: Of the Quiet Zone and Position Markers

 The quiet zone is a frame around the code itself, specified in the QR spec.
 Depending on the version of the QR code, it may not always be the same.